JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 If I said from the outset that presenting _The Urantia Book_ is not an easy thing, it is because _The Urantia Book_ is not an easy book.
 Like any original author, it uses a vocabulary in a sense that may be particular to it and, moreover, it presents concepts that are not familiar to the reader.
 In most books in French, the explanations are given in notes at the end of the volume.
 The authors, here, wanted to give a certain number of explanations in the introduction.
 They tell us:

-> In the hope of facilitating comprehension and of preventing confusion on the part of every mortal who may peruse these papers, we deem it wise to present in this initial statement an outline of the meanings to be attached to numerous English words which are to be employed in designation of Deity and certain associated concepts of the things, meanings, and values of universal reality. ([UB 0:0.3](/en/The_Urantia_Book/0#p0_3))
+> In the hope of facilitating comprehension and of preventing confusion on the part of every mortal who may peruse these papers, we deem it wise to present in this initial statement an outline of the meanings to be attached to numerous English words which are to be employed in designation of Deity and certain associated concepts of the things, meanings, and values of universal reality. (<a id="a184_390"></a>[UB 0:0.3](/en/The_Urantia_Book/0#p0_3))

 This is really an overview of the senses and we are not going to tell you everything in these 17 or so introductory pages.

 _This is why it is good to approach the book through its introduction; but we must remain very modest_.
 If they tell us that this preamble is given “in the hope of facilitating understanding and avoiding confusion” it is because every reader starts with certain prejudices and certain ignorances.
 If this book is a revelation it will open up new perspectives for us and when concepts are new it takes everyone time to assimilate them.

 > _But in order to formulate this Foreword of definitions and limitations of terminology, it is necessary to anticipate the usage of these terms in the subsequent presentations.
-This Foreword is not, therefore, a finished statement within itself; it is only a definitive guide designed to assist those who shall read the accompanying papers dealing with Deity and the universe of universes which have been formulated by an Orvonton commission sent to Urantia for this purpose._ ([UB 0:0.4](/en/The_Urantia_Book/0#p0_4))
+This Foreword is not, therefore, a finished statement within itself; it is only a definitive guide designed to assist those who shall read the accompanying papers dealing with Deity and the universe of universes which have been formulated by an Orvonton commission sent to Urantia for this purpose._ (<a id="a190_479"></a>[UB 0:0.4](/en/The_Urantia_Book/0#p0_4))

 From then on, we must expect clarifications, but also that many things will remain mysterious.